LNER

 Action Plan

-LNER continues to work closely with Network Rail and the Department for Transport to limit both the root causes of these events and mitigate their impact to customer’s journeys.
+LNER and Network Rail continue to work to understand the root causes of these events and mitigate their impact to customers’ journeys.
+Actions being implemented in response to the above incidents were:

 Train Service Performance